cakephp/docs/en/deployment.rst

 If you're throwing your application out into the wild, it's a good idea to make sure it doesn't have any obvious leaks:

-* Ensure you are using the :doc:`/controllers/components/csrf` component or middleware.
+* Ensure you are using the :ref:`csrf-middleware` component or middleware.
 * You may want to enable the :doc:`/controllers/components/security` component.
   It can help prevent several types of form tampering and reduce the possibility of mass-assignment issues.